Swedish developer GRANGEX buys iron ore mine on Norway's border to Russia - ArcticToday

 Swedish developer GRANGEX buys iron ore mine on Norway's border to Russia

-The exit of Russian ore from the European market spurs a growing demand for companies such as Sydvaranger, Christer Lindquist says as his company announces a takeover of the Norwegian mines located only few hundred meters from Russia.

-“The product is world-class and we have all preconditions for success,” the CEO of GRANGEX underlined as he today announced the acquisition of the Sydvaranger iron ore mine.
+“The product is world-class and we have all preconditions for success,” the company leader underlined as he today announced the acquisition of the Sydvaranger iron ore mine.

 The Swedish company buys 100 percent of the north Norwegian mining company for US$1,5 million.
 Sydvaranger from before has a US$25 million debt to U.S investment company Orion Mine Finance.